Frequently Asked Questions

 Are BU students eligible?

-No, only non-Boston University students are eligible for the REU Program.
+Only non-BU students are eligible for the REU program.
 Opportunities for BU students can be found on our website.

 Can current seniors in college apply?